I’m going to let you in on a secret: homemade beauty gifts are beyond easy. Take this rose milk bath, for example.

 Rose petals have been shown to have antimicrobial effects [source], protecting your skin from harmful bacteria.

-Itโs perfect for complete relaxation and creating a moment to unwind completelyโwhich is why I think itโs the perfect gift for our favorite teachers!
+Rose milk bath is perfect for complete relaxation and creating a moment to unwind completely.
 Anything that helps them to relax and take a moment for themselves is good in my book as a gift.

 References: